• Disease Overview

 PHEO occurs in approximately 50% of cases of MEN2B (50% of them being bilateral PHEO), with no differences in occurrence and clinical presentation from individuals with MEN2A.

-Individuals with MEN2B also have additional symptoms not present in all the MEN2A subtypes.
+As commented, people affected with MEN2B may also have additional symptoms that do not occur in the MEN2A subtypes which may include:

-Some individuals with MEN2B may develop additional symptoms including a sunken breastbone (pectus excavatum), lax or loose joints, abnormal curvature of the spine, muscle weakness and a “marfanoid habitus”, a condition in which affected individuals tend to be thin with unusually tall stature; long, slender fingers and toes (arachnodactyly); and elongated arms and legs.
-The term “marfanoid” refers to Marfan syndrome, a distinct genetic disorder in which these findings are characteristic.
+Some individuals with MEN2B may develop additional symptoms including a sunken breastbone (pectus excavatum), lax or loose joints, abnormal curvature of the spine, muscle weakness and a “marfanoid habitus”, a condition in which affected individuals tend to be thin with unusually tall stature; long, slender fingers and toes (arachnodactyly) and elongated arms and legs.
+Note that the term “marfanoid” refers to Marfan syndrome, a distinct genetic disorder in which these findings are characteristic.
 MEN2B is unrelated to Marfan syndrome other than sharing some similarities in body build.

 Familial Medullary Thyroid Carcinoma